 I love how God uses everyday things around us to teach us poignant spiritual lessons!

 To the ancient Jews, water was even more important than it was to our group of students.
-We had hotels with running water, well equipped rest areas dotted all over Israel, water stations, and hundreds and hundreds of water bottles!
-The Jews of Jesus’ time relied on wells and natural water sources.
-They clung to water for their very life.
+We had hotels with running water, well-equipped rest areas dotted all over Israel, water stations, and hundreds and hundreds of water bottles in ice chests at our disposal!

-Jesus used this every day concept of living water to teach a very important spiritual truth.
+It was precious and protected!
+Jesus used this everyday concept of living water to teach a very important spiritual truth.

-Can you see Jesus and his disciples traveling in a land unfriendly to the Jews?
+Can you see Jesus and his disciples traveling in Samaria, a land unfriendly to the Jews?
 They were taking a shortcut from Judea to Galilee.

-It as hot, and dusty and dry and so were Jesus and His group.
+Samaria was hot and dusty and dry and so were Jesus and His group.

 Jesus was tired and thirsty and rested by “Jacob’s well” near the city at high noon.
 The sun was scorching and Jesus was feeling the effects of his travels.

 But being hated by the Jews was the least of this woman’s problems!
 She was also an outcast from her own people.
 She was thirsty in a way that no water from Jacob’s well could quench!

 So there she was drawing water from the well at noon and didn’t know that she was about to meet the lover of her thirsty soul!

 Jesus asked her for a drink.
-What a great way to start up a conversation by a well… and so it did!
+What a great way to start up a conversation by a well, and so it did!

 “If you knew the gift of God and who it is who says to you, ‘Give Me a drink,’ you would have asked Him and He would have given you LIVING WATER.”
 John 4:10